LdDl/object-detection-opencv-rust/README.md

 | `ort-backend` | Yes | No | CUDA, TensorRT | YOLOv8/v9/v11 (ONNX) |
 | `opencv-backend` | No | Yes | CUDA, OpenCL, OpenVINO | All YOLO versions |

+**Warning: CUDA Conflict**

+Do not enable both `ort-backend` (or `ort-cuda-backend`) and `opencv-backend` simultaneously when using CUDA acceleration.
+The CUDA initialization from ORT and OpenCV can conflict, causing segmentation faults at runtime.

+Always use `default-features = false` when enabling `opencv-backend` to disable the default ORT backend.

 ### Choosing a Backend

 ```toml